ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

       Dolphin-x64
       ShadowData

-5. Place your clean ripped Shadow The Hedgehog NTSC ISO named "ShadowTheHedgehog" into the folder. - CRC64: B964387A53E0D95C

-6. Drag the files inside of "Shadow-SX-Files" onto your "Shadow-SX" Folder.
+4. Drag the files inside of "Shadow-SX-Files" onto your "Shadow-SX" Folder.
 This will copy over the dolphin settings and game changes.
 This also will make this dolphin exe into a portable version which will keep settings and changes local to this version without messing with any existing dolphin settings on your computer.

     Your folder should now look like this:

     Shadow-SX
     |_
       Dolphin-x64
-      ShadowData
       ShadowSXResources
       ShadowSXLauncher.exe

+5. If you dont already have a patched ROM, you should now create one using the ShadowSXLauncher.
+If you are on Mac or Linux, or would prefer not to use the Launcher to patch the ROM, you can use the manual patching tools provided on the download page.

+    To patch the ROM using the ShadowSXLauncher:
+        1. Open the launcher, then press the "Create Shadow SX ROM" button.
+        2. Select your original clean ripped Shadow the Hedgehog ISO ROM. - CRC32: F582CF1E
+        3. Select where you want to save your patched ROM copy.
+(The original ROM will not be altered)

+	Assuming everything is correct, the ROM will be created.
+If you come across an error that is not fixable with the provided suggestions, reach out on the Shadow Speedrunning Discord Server for help.

+    The remaining steps are for those that wish to play on PC with the Dolphin Emulator.
+If you are only planning on playing on Console, you do not need to follow the remaining steps, simply run the patched ROM on your console of choice.

+	If you want to enable options settings, you can use the codes found in the GeckoCodesForConsole folder.
+Some additional work may be needed to get these codes working on your choice of console.

-7. Within ShadowSXResources\CustomTextures, there is a folder named GUPE8P.
+6. Within ShadowSXResources\CustomTextures, there is a folder named GUPE8P.
 Copy (not move) that folder and paste it in: Dolphin-x64\User\Load\Textures.
-This adds some custom textures that will clearly show the game as Shadow SX during load screens along with a few other modifications for a better experience when using higher internal resolutions.
+This adds some custom textures that can be use to improve or customize the look of Shadow SX.

-8. In the Dolphin-x64\User\Load\Textures\Buttons folder, delete all folders except for the one that lists your prefered button display, deleting all if you want to use the default GC button layout.
+7. In the Dolphin-x64\User\Load\Textures\Buttons folder, delete all folders except for the one that lists your preferred button display, deleting all if you want to use the default GC button layout.

-9. Run "Dolphin.exe" in the Dolphin-x64 folder.
+8. Run "Dolphin.exe" in the Dolphin-x64 folder.

-10. Double click the main window where instructed to set the rom path to ShadowData.
+9. Double click the main window where instructed to set the rom path to where your ShadowSX ROM will be.

-11. Click on the Controllers icon to set up your controller.
+10. Click on the Controllers icon to set up your controller.

 GC controllers should be mapped 1 to 1 or using an adapter.